Ombudsman Quick Links

 - To be empowering by creating and maintain a working environment in which colleagues are respected, engage in continuous learning, obtain job satisfaction and have equal opportunities for personal and career development.

-- Provide a brief overview of the results of efforts made by you and the Offender to resolve the issue.
+- Brief overview of the results of efforts made by you, and the offender, to resolve the issue

 You may contact the Office of the Ombudsman by calling (916) 445-1773 or writing to: